Before booking a Fremantle food tour, I suggest having a walk around the city to get a feel for the unique vibe.

 They offer some of the best tours around, including the popular Perth Arcades & Laneways tour.

-You might miss out on the personalised experience and the local knowledge from the guide but if all you want is the food, follow this mini-tour to get a feel for what Fremantle has to offer.
+You might miss out on the personalised experience and the local knowledge from the guide, but if all you want is the food, follow this mini-tour to get a feel for what Fremantle has to offer.

-- Kakulas/Little sister – Kakulas has been a Fremantle (and Northbridge) staple since the 1920s.
+- Kakulas/Little Sister – Kakulas has been a Fremantle (and Northbridge) staple since the 1920s.
 This delicatessen is the place to go for all your gourmet picnic needs.
 The recently opened Little Sister next door has an incredible selection of cheese, charcuterie, olives and made-to-order sandwiches.
 Pick up some fresh bread delivered every morning from Cottesloe’s North Street Store (don’t miss their famous cinnamon scroll if you get the chance).

 - The National Hotel – On the corner of High Street in the heart of the West End is the recently renovated National Hotel.
 Happy Hour at the rooftop bar means you’ll get 35% off drinks while enjoying the view over to the port and Rottnest.